MarcoPWx/Portfolio/docs/harvest-learning-roadmap.md

 ## 📝 Notes

-- Harvest.ai is focused on privacy-first data collection
+- Chameleon is focused on privacy-first data collection
 - Documents are organized in logical reading order
 - Each section builds on previous knowledge
 - Check status documents for latest updates